-We are one human family.
-As family, when we share the joys, they increase.
+We are all relations.
+As relatives, when we share the joys, they increase.
 We also share in each other’s sorrows, that they may become lighter.
 This is what inspires the shelter’s international relief efforts.

 Current projects include…

-Now, many live on cramped reservations without adequate heat in the winter.
-Schools lack supplies, nutrition is poor, and there is little opoportunity for meaningful employment.
-Drug abuse and suicide rates are apparent.
+Now, our Native American relatives live on cramped reservations.
+Schools lack supplies, nutrition is poor, heat is scarce in the winter, and there is little opportunity for meaningful employment.
+Drug abuse and suicide rates are rampant.

 We are truly thankful for the helping hand that the Native Americans gave to us when no one else was willing or able to.
 Now, we’d like to give back with support for the Lakota Nation in South Dakota.